sparna-git/legislation-schema.org-howto/README.md

 ### Act (Base act or Modifying act)

-The description of a Base act or modifying act has the same structure.
+An act as published in an official journal.
+The description of a base act or modifying act has the same structure.

 #### Mandatory properties for Act (Base act or Modifying act)